tombresee/Data-Mining/README.rst

-A ReStructuredText Primer
+Data Mining
 =========================

-:Author: Richard Jones
+:Author: Tom Bresee
 :Version: $Revision: 5801 $
 :Copyright: This document has been placed in the public domain.